Although you can change bullet styles in

 Figure 3: Bullet options within the Bullets and Numbering dialog box

-- To change the size of the bullet in relation to the text, just type in the value in the size box, or use the up and down
+To change the size of the bullet in relation to the text, just type in the value in the size box, or use the up and down arrows placed

 Figure 4: Size value is changed

-- Click the Color button - which reveals the Color gallery, as shown in
+Click the Color button to reveal the Color gallery, as shown in Figure 5.

 Figure 5: Color gallery

-- Theme Colors: Choose any color from the active Theme
+Theme Colors: Choose any color from the active Theme of the

-of the presentation. you can also choose from any of the 5 tints (lighter variations) or shades (darker variations) for any
+presentation. you can also choose from any of the 5 tints (lighter variations) or shades (darker variations) for any Theme color.
+Do

 apply a new Theme to your presentation.

-- Standard Colors: Choose from any of the ten standard colors.
-These ten standard colors are just choices
+Standard Colors: Choose from any of the ten standard colors.
+These ten standard colors are just choices of colors

-- Select any color you want.
-As soon as the color is selected, you can see that the bullet color changes in the Bullet style
+Select any color you want.
+As soon as the color is selected, you can see that the bullet color changes in the Bullet Style previews

 Figure 6: Color of the bullets changed within the Bullets and Numbering dialog box

-- Figure 7 shows the customized bullet size and color of the selected text (compare Figures 1
+Figure 7 shows the changed bullet size and color within the selected text placeholder (compare

 Figure 7: Bullet color and size customized on the slide